VCNC/haeinsa/wiki/How-to-Use.md

 ### Quick Setup

+Haeinsa needs HBase 0.94.3 or later and Java 1.7 or later.

 #### 1. Create Lock Column Family

 Add lock column family to all of tables on your HBase cluster.